-Delhi Police ban gatherings around Congress headquarters ahead of march to support Rahul Gandhi
+National Herald case: Rahul Gandhi reaches ED office after Congress’ protest march

+Some party workers have been detained by the Delhi Police following a huge protest against the Modi government.

-Gandhi has been asked to appear before the Enforcement Directorate today in a money laundering case related to the National Herald newspaper.
+Congress leader Rahul Gandhi on Monday appeared before the Enforcement Directorate for questioning in a money laundering case related to the National Herald newspaper after protests by the party in Delhi.

+General Secretary Priyanka Gandhi Vadra and chief ministers of Congress-ruled Rajasthan and Chhattisgarh marched to the Enforcement Directorate office from Akbar Road.

-The Delhi Police on Monday imposed restrictions under Section 144 of the Criminal Procedure Code, prohibiting the gathering of four or more persons, in the areas around the Congress headquarters in the national Capital, PTI reported.
+Before their march, the Delhi Police imposed restrictions under Section 144 of the Criminal Procedure Code, prohibiting the gathering of four or more persons in the areas around the Congress headquarters in the national Capital, PTI reported.

-The restrictions were imposed hours before the proposed march by Congress leaders in support of Rahul Gandhi.
-The Congress MP will appear before the Enforcement Directorate on Monday for questioning in a money laundering case related to the National Herald newspaper.

-Some members of the Congress party were also detained by the Delhi Police, according to ANI.
+Some members of the Congress party have been detained by the Delhi Police, according to ANI.

+Protests were also held by the state units of the Congress in Jammu and Bengaluru, according to ANI.

-The party has also planned demonstrations outside the Enforcement Directorate offices in state capitals, according to The Indian Express.
+The party has planned demonstrations outside the Enforcement Directorate offices in every state capital, according to The Indian Express.

 Congress leader Randeep Surjewala compared the Bharatiya Janata Party-led Union government’s restrictions to an “undeclared emergency”.